 Like any revolution, also the digital version comes with some turmoil.
 Job profiles vanish overnight, leaving parts of the workforce unemployed, premature technologies misguide decisions, just to name two out of the plenty stumbling blocks on the path to our future.

 These potholes on the path to the future will balance over time, and be soon forgotten.
 This may provide little comfort to individuals, yet, in a historical sense, these are not the relevant breaking points.

 The digital revolution is eligible to disrupt the foundation of today’s states and societies!

 Our world order is at stake through two fundamental breakpoints.

 - The disconnection of territory and economy

-Only god knows, where and how much these firms are really taxed.
+Only God knows, where and how much these firms are really taxed.
 But we can be sure, in a global world, all of them had some thoughts, plus some expert advice, around their taxation.
-It is fair to assume, decisions have been made in accordance to shareholder value, which is fully disconnected from nationalism and patriotism.
+It is fair to assume, decisions have been made in accordance with shareholder value, which is fully disconnected from nationalism and patriotism.

 Nurturing the national infrastructure is not part of the decision matrix of the individual business anymore.
 As today’s talent is mobile and products & services are more and more digital, there is no need for a global firm, to invest in local infrastructure.